<img alt="" src="https://secure.bali6nora.com/145236.png" style="display:none;">

 You must clearly define why you deliver value to your ideal target customer, how you communicate that promise, and what needs to happen to facilitate the buying process online.

-Many of your customers want the sales process to add value to them, does yours?
-Could you say that your sales process is a competitive advantage because your team pushed prospects to look at their world in a new way and see how they might take another path to their success?
+Many of your customers want the sales process to add value to them; does yours?
+Could you say that your sales process is a competitive advantage because your team pushed prospects to look at their world in a new way and see how they might take another path to success?

 Or does your team talk features and ask lame discovery questions like what keeps you up at night?
-Is your sales team to be tolerated by prospects or do they add value in each interaction?
+Is your sales team to be tolerated by prospects, or do they add value in each interaction?

 You can't focus your digital marketing strategy unless you are very clear on the value you add and why your prospects and customers consider it valuable in the first place.